tmuras/moosh/www/commands/index.md

 Provides capability of importing user pictures from a specific directory (recursively including subdirectories).
 Image filename can be mapped to user ID, idnumber or username database field.
 Supported image types are jpg, gif and png.
 --overwrite option flag can be used to force overwriting of existing user pictures.
+To make this command compliant with RGPD, --policy option can be use to check policy acceptance by user before importing picture.

 Example 1: import user pictures from directory and map file names to user's ID value.